hirasso/restore-scroll/README.md

 ## Options

-You can pass in a few additional options to restoreScroll as the second argument:
+You can pass in options to restoreScroll as the second argument:

 ```js
 restoreScroll(document.querySelectorAll(".scroller"), options);